Helping Picky Eaters: The 5 Levels of Food Exposure™ to Build Food Trust

 As familiarity increases, food neophobia decreases.

-This is where our framework comes in.
+This is exactly where our 5 Levels of Food Exposure™ framework comes in.

 Introducing the KFW 5 Levels of Food Exposure™